-The county partnered with Federal Emergency Management Agency (FEMA) to update and digitize the flood insurance rate maps for Snohomish County.
-The newly updated and digitized Flood Insurance Rate Maps (FIRMs) were released on September 28, 2010, and the adoption process is pending.
+The county partnered with the Federal Emergency Management Agency (FEMA) to update and digitize the Flood Insurance Rate Maps (FIRMs) for Snohomish County.
+The new maps, called Digital Flood Insurance Rate Maps (DFIRMs), were adopted by the county in June 2020.

-The project will update flood hazard data in the FIS and FIRM for the areas in Snohomish County subject to coastal flooding.
-Additional products of the Coastal Study will include a flood risk database, flood risk report, and Risk MAP.
-These three products will provide information that includes:
+The DFIRMs update flood hazard data in the Flood Insurance Study (FIS) and FIRMs for areas in Snohomish County subject to riverine and coastal flooding.
+Products produced in association with the new DFIRMs include a flood risk database and a flood risk report.
+These products provide information such as:

-The information generated by this project will be useful to planners, developers, community officials, and emergency managers to support mitigation planning and improved design and construction standards for development in coastal areas.
+In the future, the above information will be used by planners, developers, community officials and emergency managers to support efforts to reduce flood risks and losses and to improve design and construction standards for development in coastal areas.

 Available TSDNs for flood mapping projects completed in Snohomish County are listed below:

 In 2021, the Community Floodplain Solutions (CFS) program funded flood hazard mapping studies in the Lower Skykomish River in an effort to better understand and predict future flood risks associated with changing river conditions.
 Topics included:

 View the complete reports on the Flood Hazard Mapping webpage.